KatjaScho/Drone-simulation/README.md

 - `DroneStates`: This enum holds the different states the drone has.
 Every state describes a different functionality of the drone.
 - `IDecisionUnit`: This Interface describes the control of the drone.
 The decision unit gets the positions of every drone, the signal positions and the area they move on for every tick to decide the next action of the drone based on the drone states.
 - `MapLayer`: Registers the agent to the given area in the _Resource_ folder
 - `Perimeter` Contains the .asc file from the _Resource_ folder with the area the drones are allowed to move on.
+- `ElevationLayer` Contains the .asc file from the _Resource_ folder with the elevation information.
 - `SignalLayer`: A vector layer with the signal information from the `test_signals.geojson` file in the _Resource_ folder
 - `SimpleDecisionUnit`: A simple implementation of the `IDecisionUnit`.
 This is currently used to control the agent.
 This decision unit tries based on basic mathematic operations to move the agent to the same signal as the other agents and then position around the signal.
-This decision unit has no collision avoidance mechanism and no smart way to act when he leaves the allowed area.
+This decision unit has no collision avoidance mechanism and no smart way to act when he leaves the allowed area or runaround obstacles.
 - `Program.cs`: Creates the entire model and starts the simulation

 ## How to use this project